mwdossantos/kb-86/docs/week-7-data-model-design-and-application-design.md

 Now that I have my logo done, it's time to start designing some screens and decide how I want to display my data!

-## High fidelity application Design
+## High fidelity Application Design

+In this activity I am going to take my data and design an application around that data.

 ### [iOS App Architecture](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/)